avand56/Gorkha-Nepal-Earthquake-Amplification-Signal-Processing/README.md

 # HVSR

 Using the Fourier transformed data, the horizontal-vertical spectral ratio is computed.
-This HVSR gives an indication on the amplification of the surface waves caused by the topography and subsurface soils.
+This HVSR gives an indication of the amplification of the surface waves caused by the topography and subsurface soils.
 A high HVSR ratio means a large amount of amplification occured in the region, such as in a sedimentary basin.